l0rraine/acl-for-crud/README.md

-# ACL for Qla Crud
+# PermissionManager for Qla Crud